 What can visitors expect?

-Capacity has also been cut, with numbers further limited in restaurants and in queues to prevent overcrowding.
+Capacity has been cut in Disney's theme parks, with numbers further limited in restaurants and in queues to prevent overcrowding.

 Our latest coverage